Table of contents

 Incorporate coaching

-Having a coach or mentor can make all the difference for employees just joining your organization.
+Having a coach or mentor can make all the difference for employees who are just joining your organization.
 Whether it’s a manager or simply a more experienced peer, a coach is there to encourage, guide, and support during both good times and bad.
-So set up a formal coaching program and watch the relationships between your new employees and veterans grow.
+Set up a formal coaching program and watch the relationships between your new employees and veterans grow.

 Clearly define the employee’s role

 It may seem obvious, but if an employee doesn’t know exactly what their role entails, they’re not going to succeed at your company.
 Poorly crafted job descriptions — or failing to unambiguously communicate the expectations and responsibilities of the new employee — will lead to confusion and frustration.
-Carefully discuss and demonstrate everything related to the employee’s position, and encourage the employee to ask questions early and often to clarify anything they don’t understand.
+Carefully discuss and demonstrate everything related to the employee’s position, and encourage the employee to ask questions early and often.

 Include employees beyond new hires